-Describe the reasons for allocation priorities and any obstacles to addressing underserved needs funding that can is made available represents the main obstacle to addressing underserved needs.
+Describe the reasons for allocation priorities and any obstacles to addressing underserved needs partners.

-Allocation priorities are primarily a function of the scoring of the applications received from community partners.
 Scoring criteria was formulated from the priority needs and goals identified during the consultation process and how well each potential project addresses those needs/goals.
-The amount of
+The amount of funding that can is made available represents the main obstacle to addressing underserved needs.